 The Human Figure in Islamic Art - Holy Men, Princes, and Commoners

-The special exhibition The Human Figure in Islamic Art — Holy Men, Princes, and Commoners presents 75 masterpieces from large parts of the classical Islamic world to about 1850.
-All of them feature human figures.
+The exhibition presents 75 masterpieces from large parts of the classical Islamic world to about 1850, all of them featuring human figures.

-The exhibition features themes such as “Depictions of Women” and “Exotic and Supernatural Beings,” and in many cases it is striking that there is not a great difference between how depictions of the human figure appear in the Islamic world and in the West.
+In many cases, it is striking that there is not a great difference between how depictions of the human figure appear in the Islamic world and in the West.
 The theme “Love” thus presents examples of infatuation, unrequited love, erotic desire, and love of God.

 All of the works on exhibit are from the museum’s own collection.
-Several are new acquisitions and are presented here for the first time.
+Several are new acquisitions and are presented here for the first time, for example “The Dervish from Faryab Crosses the River on his Rug,” shown above.

 Admission to the museum and the special exhibition is free.